Skip to main content

 Joint hypermobility in children

 Your child has joint hypermobility if their joints are more flexible than usual for their age.
 This can also be called being 'double-jointed'.
+It is very common.

-In joint hypermobility the tissue that connects the joint is more stretchy than usual.
+In joint hypermobility, the tissue that connects the joint is more stretchy than usual.

-It’s not an illness or disease.
 Most children with hypermobile joints do not need support with everyday activities.

 Who gets hypermobility